DivyaGodayal/CoderChef-Kitchen/Graphs-And-Trees/Remove-Invalid-Parenthesis/README.md

-* For e.g. we found out that there are 3 misplaced left and 3 misplaced right parenthesis in the entire string and the overall string contains 500 left and 500 right parenthesis, then we won't end up removing more than 3 left or right parenthesis and this would being down the number of possibilities we try drastically thus reducing the overall time.
+* For e.g. we found out that there are 3 misplaced left and 3 misplaced right parenthesis in the entire string and the overall string contains 500 left and 500 right parenthesis, then we won't end up removing more than 3 left or right parenthesis and this would bring down the number of possibilities we try drastically thus reducing the overall time.

 * Let us look at the pseudo-code for finding out the number of misplaced left and